 #9 - Bad Language

-Offensive language is often passed down from parents, perhaps even without you realizing.
+Offensive language is often passed down from parents, perhaps even without you realizing it.
 The easiest preventative solution here is to avoid using offensive language altogether after having children.
-If this is unavoidable, explain the consequences of bad language, such as grounding them for the day and have a zero-tolerance policy.
+If this is unavoidable, explain the consequences of bad languages, such as grounding them for the day and have a zero-tolerance policy.